The Key Role Played by Digital Displays in Control Rooms and Command Centers

 Userful The Visual Networking Platform

 Control rooms and command centers exist to ensure the operation of critical infrastructures.
-From mission control at NASA, to a city’s transportation system, to a communications service provider, the control room supports a team of experts who are constantly monitoring the data coming from their networks, ensuring their system’s uptime is maximized.
+From mission control at NASA to a city’s transportation system, to a communications service provider, the control room supports a team of experts who are constantly monitoring the data coming from their networks, ensuring their system’s up-time is maximized.

 The main requirements a control room would have of a monitoring system would be the following:

-- Reliability: Monitoring critical systems, there needs to be a system in place that is not going to fail or crash easily, or if it does, it would at least have a quick responding Failover capability, so that a backup system takes over the main one in case of failure.
+Reliability: Monitoring critical systems, there needs to be a system in place that is not going to fail or crash easily, or if it does, it would at least have a quick responding Failover capability, so that a backup system takes over the main one in case of failure.

 Flexibility to integrate with Multiple content sources: Control rooms and command center staff monitor data from a wide range of variables, or sources.
 Be it a live camera feed, readings from a sensor, interactive maps, or even the weather forecast, staff needs to be able to visualize the “big picture” (literally!) with ease and speed.

 Scalability: Classically a display wall controller has had a fixed number of inputs and outputs, and as the technology advances, control rooms and command centers find the need to expand their visualization data (i.e. by adding more cameras to a live camera network or needing to add more screens to accommodate a larger number of input sources to monitor, etc.).
 Unfortunately, fixed I/O systems can’t provide the scalability they need without having to either replace their system or perform major upgrades (which ultimately incurs more expenses)